Z-100/AUORA/README.md

 In the class diagram, some stuff has been modified; some more classes were added, I switched up some relationships, ...

 The reason for that is simple.
-I am not as advanced in Spring Boot as developers, programming Spring Boot applications for 10 years straight and there were many new ideas, just coming into my mind, as I was doing some of my programming and equally as many things, which weren't working the way intended.
+I am not as advanced in Spring Boot as developers, programming Spring Boot applications for 10 years straight and there were many new ideas, just coming into my mind, as I was doing some of my programming and equally many things, which weren't working the way intended.

 An example for that, was the new dependencies in between the Thread/Question <- Comment Services.
 I originally intended to just pass in the id as a foreign key to set it.
 But I declared the foreign key as an object of that Type and not just a simple Long.
-Therefore I'd have to use the other repositories.
+Therefore, I'd have to use the other repositories.
 <br/>
-As this would've been a dumb descision and work against SOLID, I just exported the "addComment" methods to the corresponding Question & Thread Services.
+As this would've been a dumb decision and work against SOLID, I just exported the "addComment" methods to the corresponding Question & Thread Services.

 Another example would be the entirety of the Validator & Factory.
-I did not intend to use the Factory pattern, but saw it's one of the requirements and implemented that aswell.
+I did not intend to use the Factory pattern, but saw it's one of the requirements and implemented that as well.
 The Validator was another idea, as multiple of the same checks would've been redundant.

 ##### Class diagram after planning
 ![class-before](https://github.com/Z-100/AUORA/blob/master/other/class/before.png)